 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Desmoplastic Infantile Ganglioglioma (DIG).
 Use the menu to see other pages.
-Think of that menu as a roadmap for this complete guide.
+Think of that menu as a roadmap for this entire guide.

 This section covers DIG diagnosed in children.
 Learn more about brain tumors in adults.